 Electronic Funds Transfer

 Email Exposure Check.
 KnowBe4 provides a free Email Exposure Check for prospects.
 We do a ‘deep search’ in the Internet’s search engines for all email addresses that belong to a certain domain.
 We are able to look into PDFs, Word and Excel files as well.
 IT security specialists call it the ‘phishing attack surface’.
 Customers that buy the GOLD package get sent an EEC every month.
+The EEC has been upgraded to EEC Pro spring 2018 and delivers more information.

 End Of Life.
 Software industry lingo meaning a product will be retired and no longer supported.